What Shohei Ohtani’s torn UCL means for the 2-way star’s future, free agency

 Younger than Aaron Judge, with similar levels of offensive production and the extra dimension of pitching, even an injured Ohtani could command a $400 million commitment over eight to 10 years.

-Throughout the past year, however, the coming frenzy has been viewed as the second and final Ohtani sweepstakes.
-It was assumed that he would make a choice this winter that guaranteed him a record-breaking sum of money and set him up for the rest of his career.
-That could still be the outcome, but a shorter-term play to create another crack at the market will have to cross his mind, or at least his agent’s mind.
+Over the past year, however, the coming frenzy has been viewed as the second and final Ohtani sweepstakes.
+It was assumed that he would make a choice this winter that guarantees him a record-breaking sum of money and sets him up for the rest of his career.
+That could still be the outcome, but a shorter-term play to create another crack at the market will likely cross his mind — or at least, his agent’s mind.

-If Ohtani wanted to give himself a chance to enter free agency fully healthy, he could of course sign a short-term deal.
-But more likely, the injury boosts the odds of a long-term deal that includes an opt out (or opt outs) in two to three seasons, when he would theoretically have returned to the mound and re-established two-way dominance without exiting his prime.
+If Ohtani wanted to give himself a chance to enter free agency fully healthy, he could sign a short-term deal.
+But more likely, this injury boosts the odds of a long-term deal that includes an opt-out (or opt-outs) in two to three seasons, when he would theoretically have returned to the mound and reestablished two-way dominance before exiting his prime.

 Shohei Ohtani’s 2024 season

-If Ohtani has the surgery, he wouldn’t pitch until 2025.
-Even with a speedy recovery a la Bryce Harper’s recovery this spring (and with no postseason to take up his time in October), he likely wouldn’t be ready to hit until May of next season.
-That will be a factor for the teams that wish to employ him.
+If Ohtani has surgery, he won't pitch until 2025.
+Even with a speedy recovery, a la Bryce Harper this spring, and no postseason to take up his time in October, he likely wouldn’t be ready to hit until May of next season.
+That will be a factor for teams that wish to employ him.

-If he does not have the surgery, the whole enterprise gets murkier.
-He could choose to rest and rehab the injury and attempt to pitch in 2024, but the specter of a potential surgery would loom over every windup, and could force him out at an even less convenient moment.
+If Ohtani does not have surgery, the whole enterprise gets murkier.
+He could choose to rest and rehab the injury and attempt to pitch in 2024, but the specter of a potential surgery would loom over every windup and could force him out at an even less convenient moment.

-A sharp drop in velocity preceded his departure from Wednesday’s game.
+A sharp drop in velocity preceded Ohtani's departure from Wednesday’s game.
 Yet that wasn’t the first issue.
-Ohtani had repeatedly skipped starts due to what the Angels called arm fatigue.
-It’s unclear when exactly the injury occurred, but nursing and tending to a constantly limited pitching arm doesn’t seem like the best path forward.
+He skipped his previous start due to what the Angels called arm fatigue.
+It’s unclear when exactly this injury occurred, but nursing and tending to a constantly limited pitching arm doesn’t seem like the best path forward.

 The Shohei Ohtani two-way experience in 2025 and beyond

-Though a pitcher’s second Tommy John surgery can often require more rehab time, it’s probably safe to expect Ohtani to be a full go — barring any setbacks or unrelated injuries — for most if not all of the 2025 season if he goes under the knife.
+While a pitcher’s second Tommy John surgery can often require more rehab time, it’s probably safe to expect Ohtani to be a full go — barring any setbacks or unrelated injuries — for most if not all of the 2025 season, assuming he goes under the knife.

-To state the obvious, a fully operational two-way Ohtani — the player who has riveted the sports world over the past three seasons — is the prohibitive MVP favorite in whichever league he plays in, an elite on-field player with mammoth side benefits for his team in the form of sponsorships, media attention and merchandise and ticket sales.
-Since the Angels unlocked the full Ohtani experience in 2021, allowing him to hit and pitch on the same day and nix the previously prescribed rest days, he has belted 124 home runs and thrown 428 ⅓ innings with a 2.84 ERA, simultaneously.
-It’s worth re-reading for effect.
+To state the obvious, a fully operational two-way Ohtani — the player who has riveted the sports world over the past three seasons — is the prohibitive MVP favorite in whichever league he plays, an elite on-field player with mammoth side benefits for his team in the form of sponsorships, media attention and merchandise and ticket sales.
+Since the Angels unlocked the full Ohtani experience in 2021, allowing him to hit and pitch on the same day and nix the previously prescribed rest days, he has belted 124 home runs and thrown 428⅓ innings with a 2.84 ERA.
+It’s worth rereading for effect.

-For front offices, it’s a new variable to plug into the models, to the actuarial tables.
+For front offices, it’s a new variable to plug into the models and actuarial tables.
 For fans, it’s the tick of a clock that awakens you to the moment, the nudge to savor the history already witnessed.